udacity/CarND-PID-Control-Project/README.md

 * In summary, I chose the hyperparameters manually by starting with only `Kp` and observing the response.
 I added the value for `Kd` after beign satisfied with `Kp`.
 I also tried with different values of `Ki`, to finally decide on `Kp = 0.18, Kd = 0.125, Ki = 0.00005 `.
 The car is able to run up to 34 mph in the linux simulator with screen resolution = 800*600 and Fantastic graphics quality.

+* Find a video of the simulation with different control parameters here: [Simulation Video](https://youtu.be/nopUALPo_MM)

 ---

 ## Original Readme